|

 sometimes shift ahead of the price movement.
 This use of the momentum

 indicator is a counter trend usage.
+In either

 implementation of this indicator, the key is divergence.
 Seeing momentum